formspree/netlify-plugin-formspree/README.md

 - [Formspree CLI Docs](https://help.formspree.io/hc/en-us/articles/360053819114-The-Formspree-CLI)
 - The [formspree.json docs](https://help.formspree.io/hc/en-us/articles/360053906373-The-formspree-json-File)

+## Prerequisites

+**Before installing**, please create a new CLI project in the Formspree dashboard.
+Once created, you'll see a Project ID and a Deploy Key.
+You'll need these later when configuring your plugin, and creating your form.

 ## Configuration via the Netlify UI

-Work in progress.
-We will update this section once the plugin has been included in the Netlify plugin directory.
+The `netlify-plugin-formspree` plugin can be found in the [netlify build plugins directory](https://app.netlify.com/plugins).

+Go to https://app.netlify.com/plugins/netlify-plugin-formspree/install to install the plugin into one of your sites, or you can navigate to your site's settings under `plugins`.

 ## Configuration via netlify.toml

-**Before starting**, please create a new CLI project in the Formspree dashboard.
-Once created, you'll see a Project ID and a Deploy Key.
-You'll need these later when configuring your plugin, and creating your form.

 First add the plugin to your project's package.json devDependencies: